crazedmonkey231/phaser-three/README.md

    ```bash
    npm run build
    ```
-2. Zip all the files in the `dist` folder.
+2. Then take all files inside of the `dist` and zip them.
 3. Upload zip to itch for web game.